 Mike’s version shaped my guidelines for all future cannoli – 1.)
 It must have a crisp shell, 2.)
 It has to be filled with lightly sweetened ricotta, and 3.)
 Not a requirement, but if there are pistachios or mini chocolate chips dotting the ends, it’ll get bonus points in my Cannoli Hall of Fame Scrapbook (not a real thing / should be).
 Even though I went rogue and used strawberries instead of shells today (it’s too hot to turn on the oven and bake shells), I still met 2 out of my 3 requirements.
 Not too shabby.

-I found a recipe on Sara’s website for Stuffed Strawberries inspired by cannoli, and I was sold.
+I found a recipe for Stuffed Strawberries inspired by cannoli, and I was sold.
 I recommend that you serve these immediately (or refrigerate them for just an hour if you need to), because to be honest, they get a little watery after that.
 Despite that drawback, I love the flavors – the tangy vanilla- and lemon-flecked ricotta plays well with the sweet strawberry, and the bit of crunch sprinkled on at the end adds a texture contrast.
 Its a fruity Boston-inspired sweet treat for when it’s too damn hot to turn on the oven.

 Yield: 14 to 18 strawberries